gustavocms/SciView/ruby_app/README.md

 The tests also work, but you must have an instance of InfluxDB running (the easiest way is to just run foreman).

+To create new random series:

+    rake influx:create_series

+UBUNTU Additional steps (as the setup is done using SUDO which restricts some foreman / influx permissions):

+    1 - manually create /usr/local/var/influxdb
+    2 - sudo chmod 777 /usr/local/var/influxdb

+TODO: Fix the 777 security vulnerability